-- Notice landmarks and their distinguishable features - Find their way home or to safety - Get their location bearings if they're lost, "turned around" or abducted - Describe details, differences and similarities about landmarks and places around you.
+- Notice landmarks and their distinguishable features - Find their way home or to safet - Get their location bearings if they're lost, "turned around" - Describe details, differences and similarities about landmarks

+Suggested Script: "As Rocket and his buddy enjoy their day about town, they remember the importance of looking for Landmarks, so they'll always know where they are and how to get to where they're headed.
+Wherever you go, notice the buildings and places around you.
 Landmarks can be buildings such as schools, hospitals, police or fire stations, restaurants or markets.
 These are buildings you may see to and from school.

-Police script: "As Rocket and his buddy enjoy their day about town, they remember the importance of looking for Landmarks, so they'll always know where they are and how to get to where they're headed.
-Wherever you go, notice the buildings